nirlepshah/movie_api/README.md

 I tested endpoints in Postman to ensure that everything is working correctly between app and database

-## Screenshot of few requests maded to the endpoints
+## Screenshots of few requests made to the endpoints

 ![alt movies endpoint](https://github.com/nirlepshah/movie_api/blob/main/images/movies.png)